DISTRHO/Nekobi/README.md

 Simple single-oscillator synth based on the Roland TB-303.

-This is a DPF'ied build of [https://github.com/gordonjcp/nekobee "Nekobee"], allowing LV2 and VST builds of the plugin, plus a nicer UI with a simple cat animation. ;)
+This is a DPF'ied build of [nekobee](https://github.com/gordonjcp/nekobee), allowing LV2 and VST builds of the plugin,<br/>
+plus a nicer UI with a simple cat animation. ;)

 ## Screenshot